 Linkages between the individual and the institution: There are two issues related to this dilemma.
-The first one is the person as an individual member versus being a member of an institution; and secondly linking a person (i.e., a chief executive) to organisational membership versus involving the whole institution as member organisation.
+The first one is the person as an individual member versus being a member of an institution; and secondly linking a person (i.e., a chief executive) to organisational membership versus involving the whole institution as a member organisation.
 Networks have enormous potential to enlist individuals as members based on their interest, commitment, and resources regarding the issues being addressed.
-But at the same time, the resources to continue an ongoing campaign also require institutional support and therefore both individuals and institutions are equally important.
-Ideas, experience, and energy is brought to the network by its individual members; but without the support, backing, and commitment of institutions it is not possible to sustain it; therefore it should be the responsibility of member organisations to involve their institution for the furtherance of the network's objectives.
-This seems lacking in most networks.
-Similarly secretariat staff should know the member organisation very well including their staff, capacity, resources, and style of functioning, only then will they be able to relate to the institution.
+But at the same time, the resources to continue an ongoing campaign also require institutional support and therefore individuals and institutions are equally important.

-Information versus action: Information is to be shared in order to promote further action.
+Information versus action: Information has to be shared in order to promote further action.
 Networks share information with their members or partners with the expectation that members will act upon that information, but generally find that this does not happen.
-Members expect that all information will be shared with them but hardly take any initiative to act upon the information shared.
+Members expect that all information will be shared with them but take little initiative to act upon the information shared.
 Similarly, the network secretariat receives a lot of information from its members without having any idea of what to do with such information.
 If members find that the secretariat is not using their information after a certain period of time for furthering their objectives, they stop sending information to the secretariat and vice-versa.

 Focus versus inclusion: Issue-based networks are generally very focused.
-But the dilemma arises when they attract only those who are interested in that one particular theme, and work in a manner that excludes all the other organisations, who get left out even though they are influential and are effective in their advocacy efforts.
+But the dilemma arises when they attract only those who are interested in that one particular theme, and work in a manner that excludes all the other organisations who get left out even though they are influential and are effective in their advocacy efforts.
 Broad-based networks, on the other hand, have the inherent characteristic of being able to attract a wide spectrum of members and people having varied interests and issues.
 However, the members of these networks want the network to address their issue on a priority basis and this results in the network addressing dozens of issues simultaneously and in turn losing its focus.
 'Focus versus inclusion' is the strategic choice that every network has to make and has to stand by for its overall purpose.

 Process versus structure: Networking is a process as well as an activity for achieving certain goals and therefore the focus should be always on that process.
-It is a fact that the institutionalisation of networks is needed to sustain this process, but the institution should not became heavier than the process, or this will hinder its functioning.
+Institutionalisation of networks is needed to sustain this process, but the institution should not became heavier than the process, or this will hinder its functioning.
 The structure should be geared towards facilitating the networking process.
 Keeping a balance between the process and the structure is a challenge faced by most of the networks.

-Working on an issue versus inclusion of new issues: With the changing socioeconomic and political scenario, new challenges are bound to arise, and if networks want to remain relevant for their partners and members, they need to take up new and emerging issues and challenges and work on them.
-Similarly, old issues which have become important issues for the sector and became integrated into the functioning of large number of member organisations should be dropped from the network agenda, otherwise it will be difficult to concentrate on the new issues and challenges at hand.
-The staff of the network secretariat need to develop their capacity for new, emerging issues on a regular basis, or look for other avenues to further their interest, capacity, and skill.
+Existing issues versus new issues: With the changing socioeconomic and political scenario, new challenges are bound to arise, and if networks want to remain relevant for their partners and members, they need to take up new and emerging issues and challenges and work on them.
+Similarly, issues that have already become important issues for the sector and integrated into the functioning of a large number of member organisations should be dropped from the network agenda, otherwise it will be difficult to concentrate on the new issues and challenges at hand.
+The staff of the network secretariat need to develop their capacity to deal with new, emerging issues on a regular basis, or look for other avenues to further their interest, capacity, and skill.
 Management also faces the dilemma of how to retain staff.
 The turnover of staff (especially professional) is very high in networks.